rehierl/node-tree-outliner/1-0-mathematics/1-3-0-sequences.md

 * the number of components in a sequence is referred to as its "length"
 * the components within a sequence are ordered
 * i.e. sequences have a first/last component
-* any component may hold the value of another component
+* any component may hold the element of another component
-* i.e. in general no restriction of which element/value a component may hold
+* i.e. in general no restriction of which element a component may hold
-* i.e. a `1:N` relationship between elements/values and components
+* i.e. a `1:N` relationship between elements and components
 * `(vi != vj) -> (ei !== ej)`, but not vice versa

 Note that, with regards to sequences, there are no operators that correspond